gajus/slonik/README.md

 > I've got asked "How is this different from [knex.js](http://knexjs.org/) `knex('foo').limit(1)`".
 > `knex('foo').limit(1)` simply generates "SELECT * FROM foo LIMIT 1" query.
 > `knex` is a query builder; it does not assert the value of the result.
-> Mightyql `one` adds assertions about the result of the query.
+> Slonik `one` adds assertions about the result of the query.

 ### `oneFirst`